Changissnz/selfinterest/README.md

 trap of relying on generalities, first and foremost, to act in the way of specifics (bottom-up instead of top-down).
-What a world this could be, to be able to let go of those notions that actually are more than half-truths, by empirical measures, because operating by metaphorically leaping off of those notions would sometimes skew towards the results that reinforce what is to be by what occurred.
+What a world this could be, to be able to let go of those notions that actually are more than half-truths, by empirical measures, because operating by metaphorically leaping off of those notions would sometimes skew towards the results that enforce what is to be by what occurred.
 Any individual's self-interest has economical problems to solve, and the power of the "common cause" that is organized into shared objective by many human beings is a typical route for letting go of differences.
 This is practical, but its longevity is centered around the practice of the stated